-Defining object types is the first step in assigning individual attributes to an object.
+Defining object types is the first step in assigning custom attributes to an object.

 Procedure in the FM Portal